Yunzez/6463-RV32I_Processor_Design/README.md

 ---
 5. Instruction Memory
 - Variables:
-takes in read_instr, addr_in, addr_in2, read_enable
+takes in read_instr(read command), addr_in, addr_in2(only for testing), read_enable(read memory)
-returns instr_out, instr_out2
+returns instr_out, instr_out2 (only for testing)

 - Des:
 The instruction memory is a ROM which means the memory file cannot be load or delete.
 The instruction memory can store up to 512 32-bits instructions.
 These instruction read from memory.
+We still have some testing variables in here.

 - Testbench:
 The test file instruction.mem contain memory data for test.
 You might need to readded it manually to test it.